In 1980, “ELOʹs Greatest Hits” album by Electric Light Orchestra was certified Platinum by the RIAA

 In 1988, “Way Out” by J.J.
 Fad peaked at number 61 on the U.S. pop singles chart.

-In 1988, ✪ “Don't Worry, Be Happy” by Bobby McFerrin peaked at number 2 on the Canada pop singles chart.
+In 1988, ⏺ “Red, Red Wine” by UB40 peaked at number 1 on the U.S. pop singles chart.

-In 1988, “I Hate Myself For Loving You” by Joan Jett And The Blackhearts peaked at number 20 on the Canada pop singles chart.
+In 1988, “I Hate Myself For Loving You” by Joan Jett and The Blackhearts peaked at number 20 on the Canada pop singles chart.

 In 1983, “King Of Pain” by The Police peaked at number 1 on the Canada pop singles chart.